Some scenes from Riven (1997) on the Apple II

 Playing in a Browser

-If you don't want to use an emulator / don't have an Apple II at home, you can in theory play disk39 in a browser at the internet archive here: riven_hgr at Internet Archive
+If you don't want to use an emulator / don't have an Apple II at home, you can in theory play the full thing in a browser at the internet archive here: riven_hgr at Internet Archive

 Frequently Asked Questions